Relative Calabi-Yau structures and perverse schobers on surfaces: Introduction

 Note that in the special case that $\N$ is $2$-periodic, i.e.~$[2]\simeq\on{id}_\N$, the local system on the frame bundle has trivial monodromy on the fiber.
 It thus already reduces to a local system on ${\bf S}\backslash P$ and no choice of framing is required as input.
-The role of framing data to define the monodromy of parametrized perverse schobers is thus analogous to the role of framing data in defining topological Fukaya categories of marked surface, as carefully explained in \cite{DK15,DK18}.

 Perverse schobers without singularities are fully determined by their monodromy:

 \begin{introprop}[\Cref{prop:schobersfrommonodromy}] Let $\xi$ be a framing of ${\bf S}$.
 Let $\mathcal{F}_1,\mathcal{F}_2$ be two $\rgraph$-parametrized perverse schobers without singularities with identical generic stalk $\N$.
 Then there exists an equivalence $\mathcal{F}_1\simeq \mathcal{F}_2$ if and only if the the corresponding local systems